-In the second of our two-part series, we’re exploring the spots that keep Little Havana connected to the past, and the new influences slowly changing the cuisine, and the neighborhood, for the next generation.
+In the second of our two-part series (part one being: How Cuban food became Miami food), we’re exploring the spots that keep Little Havana connected to the past, and the new influences slowly changing the cuisine, and the neighborhood, for the next generation.

 As Sue Mullin wrote in New Fusion Recipes from Florida, “Nuevo Cubano cuisine could only have developed in Florida, and more particularly in Miami, where the way of life is heavily influenced by its immigrant and exile communities.
 Nuevo Cubano fuses updated Cuban cuisine (itself a mixture of Spanish, African, and indigenous Indian cooking) with influences from the Caribbean and Central and South American.”